MiningMath

 More details

-The 4 first variables of this example are directly related to the interval in which we are working.
 The 2 constraints inputted at the production tab are related to the maximum material handling allowed: the third one is about the processing equipment capacity, and the vertical rate of advance is related to the depth that could be achieved adjusted to this interval.
 The minimum mining width was added because we are already generating designed surfaces that could be used later as guidance of detailed schedules, thus, it should respect the parameter due to the equipment sizing.
 Parameters such as average, minimum bottom and restrict mining surface, don’t suffer any change in the time frames.

 It’s important to remember that the packages of time here don’t necessarily have to correspond to identical sets of years.
 You could propose intervals with different constraints until reaching reasonable/achievable shapes for the design of ramps, for example.
 If you wish to produce more operational results, easier to design, and closer to real-life operations, try to play with wider mining/bottom widths rates.
 Those changes will not necessarily reduce the NPV of your project.